Published On: Jun 20 2013 02:10:40 AM CDTUpdated On: Jun 21 2015 01:00:00 AM CDT

 1788: New Hampshire ratifies the Constitution of the United States and is admitted as the ninth state.

-1768: The first commencement of a U.S. medical college was held at the College of Philadelphia, with the school granting 10 bachelor of medicine degrees.
+1768: The first commencement of a U.S. medical college is held at the College of Philadelphia, with the school granting 10 bachelor of medicine degrees.
 Being alphabetically at the head of the list, John Archer (pictured) thus became the first doctor in the U.S. to receive such a degree.

 1631: English soldier and explorer John Smith, who played an important part in the establishment of the first permanent English settlement in North America, dies at the age of 51 in London, England.
 Smith is most famously linked to Pocahontas, the daughter of the chief of the Powhatans, who he said shielded him from execution by her father.
 However, many historians have questioned Smith's story, seeing it as either an exaggeration or a misunderstanding on the explorer's part.
 Smith, who was the leader of the Virginia Colony between September 1608 and August 1609, led explorations along the rivers of Virginia and the Chesapeake Bay and was key in supporting the English colonization of the New World.